robzan8/netchan/protocol.md

 	type header struct {
-		MsgType int // type of the message immediately following ChanId  int // ID of the channel this message is directed to }
+		MsgType int // type of the message immediately following ChanId  int // ID of the net-chan this message is directed to }

 There are 3 different types of messages: element messages (type 1), credit messages (type 2) and error messages (type 3).
-Messages with type in range [4, 10] are reserved for future use and must be ignored by current implementations.
-Messages with type less than 1 or greater than 10 must raise an error.
+Receiving a message with an unknown type must raise an error.
+The netchan protocol is not extensible.

 Element messages carry values from and to user channels.
-They can be represented and must be encoded as:
+They must be encoded as:

-	type element struct {
-		id  int           // ID of the channel val reflect.Value // the user data been carried ok  bool          // !ok signals channel closure
-	}
-	// encoded with:
-	var elem element
 	// enc is a gob encoder
-	enc.Encode(header{1, elem.id})
+	enc.Encode(header{1, chanId})
-	enc.EncodeValue(elem.val)
+	enc.EncodeValue(value) // user data
 	enc.Encode(elem.ok)

 acknowledgements